 - Compassionate and quality care

-Terminal illnesses and limited life expectancies are understandably difficult to stomach.
+Terminal illnesses and limited life expectancy are understandably difficult to stomach.
 Our representatives and caregivers recognize this and are committed to making this process as easy for you and your family as possible.